 This study will investigate the risks and potential benefits of THC and CBD use among individuals with severe polysubstance use.
 The study will consist of a systematic review, participant interviews and a pilot study testing CBD.

-Cannabis Use Among First Nations Peoples of Turtle Island: Motives for Use, Substitution and Impacts of Legalization
+Cannabis Use Among Indigenous Peoples of Turtle Island: Motives for Use, Substitution and Impacts of Legalization

 University of British Columbia